-Most developers primary goal is to ship production apps.
-However, today the JS world has many pitfalls that lead to painful rewrites, complications or lock-in; and this inevitably results in delays, wasted time and money.
+Most developers goal is to ship production apps.
+But today, most developers spend their time doing painful rewrites, dealing with unforeseen complications and getting stuck with vendor lock-in.
+All this inevitably results in delays, wasted money and ultimately failure.

 We faced this problem, and worked years to create a decent app architecture to avoid these problems.
 After many writes and rewrites this is what resulted in Factor.

 It seems that many modern devs are facing similar issues and so we've open-sourced it in the hopes that it may be useful to you.